Human female sexuality

 Human female sexuality encompasses a broad range of behaviors and processes, including female sexual identity and sexual behavior, the physiological, psychological, social, cultural, political, and spiritual or religious aspects of sexual activity.
 Various aspects and dimensions of female sexuality, as a part of human sexuality, have also been addressed by principles of ethics, morality, and theology.
 In almost any historical era and culture, the arts, including literary and visual arts, as well as popular culture, present a substantial portion of a given society's views on human sexuality, which includes both implicit (covert) and explicit (overt) aspects and manifestations of feminine sexuality and behavior.

 In most societies and legal jurisdictions, there are legal bounds on what sexual behavior is permitted.
 Sexuality varies across the cultures and regions of the world, and has continually changed throughout history, and this also applies to female sexuality.
 Aspects of female sexuality include issues pertaining to body image, self-esteem, personality, sexual orientation, values and attitudes, gender roles, relationships, activity options, and communication.

-While most women are heterosexual, significant minorities are homosexual (lesbian) or varying degrees of bisexual.
+While most women are heterosexual, and attracted only to men, significant minorities are homosexual (lesbian) or varying degrees of bisexual.
 Bisexual females are more common than bisexual males.